xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 ![]({{site.baseurl}}/attachments/8750763/8719462.png)

-In fact, there are two lists, since payment statuses and shipping statuses are listed separately.
+In fact, there are two lists, since payment statuses and fulfilment statuses are listed separately.
 You can switch between the lists using the respective tabs:

 ![]({{site.baseurl}}/attachments/8750763/8719463.png)